 Package manager or package management system is a collection of software tools that automate the process of installing, upgrading, configuring, and removing software in the Linux system.

-Each Linux distributions use different package management tools and Red Hat-based distros use RPM, YUM and DNF.
+Each Linux distribution uses different package management tools, while the Red Hat-based distros use RPM, YUM and DNF.

 In this guide, we will show you the difference between YUM and RPM.

 RPM is one of the oldest traditional package managers, designed to work on Red Hat-based systems such as Red Hat Enterprise Linux (RHEL), CentOS, Fedora and openSUSE (which is based on suse Enterprise Linux).